 - 35,000 – 40,000 Americans die in road accidents every year

-- Over 2.3 million are injured in car accidents, truck accidents and other road accidents annually
+- Over 2.3 million are injured in car accidents, truck crashes, and other road accidents annually

 - Around 10 million road accidents occur in the United States each year